11 Perspective Taking Examples for Emotional Intelligence

 When you ask for an increase and they reply, “not now,” you perceive it as “they’re undervaluing me,” which makes you angry.
 Anger can motivate you to push harder, which causes you to defend the budget.

-Ask them, “What do they have to justify to finance, and what outcome makes them look competent?” perspective taking allows you to create your proposal in a way that is appropriate for their reality.
+Ask them, “What do they have to justify to finance, and what outcome makes them look competent?”
+Perspective-taking allows you to create your proposal in a way that is appropriate to their reality.

-With strangers and groups, perspective taking examples include avoiding the impulse to transform one interaction into a stereotype, and instead picturing the complex, regular reasons people behave the way they do.
-Improved the apparent overlap between self and out-group representations, perspective taking can lessen stereotyped responses.
+With strangers and groups, perspective-taking examples include resisting the impulse to reduce one interaction to a stereotype and instead imagining the complex, everyday reasons people behave as they do.
+Improved the apparent overlap between self and out-group representations; perspective-taking can lessen stereotyped responses.

-9. What does perspective taking look like when someone such as you is off in haste?
+9. What does perspective taking look like when someone such as you is in haste?

 The trigger is sudden; your interpretation becomes personal rather than passionate; heat becomes justification, and the consequence is aggression and a shattered mood.